 Over the last few years Adobe has updated all the Adobe Experience Cloud solutions with an unified user interface.
 Users across the Experience Cloud solutions enjoy a consistant experience with common patterns on how to use and operate the applications.
 With every release, Adobe has refined it's user interface based on feedback from customers working across the various solutions.

-Adobe does not plan to make further enhancements to the Classic UI starting AEM 6.4.
+The Classic UI was deprecated with AEM 6.4 and Adobe does not plan to make further enhancements to the Classic UI.
 Note that Classic UI remains fully supported while being deprecated.